-Worn Jerabek Wiltse Architects, P.C. was founded as William Worn Architects, P.C. in 1991 by William Worn and Diane Baker.
-The firm specializes in housing and long-term healthcare settings.
-WJW has successfully completed more than four hundred projects in the Midwest.
-These projects include more than four thousand units of affordable family, affordable seniors, and market rate housing.
-The firm brings special skill and knowledge to the areas of accessible design and sustainable design.
+Worn Jerabek Wiltse Architects was formed in 1991 and specializes in housing and long-term healthcare settings.
+The firm has successfully completed more than three hundred projects in the Midwest.
+These projects include more than six thousand units of senior living, supportive housing, healthcare and community developments, affordable housing, mixed-use, and renovation and adaptive reuse developments.
+The firm brings special skill and knowledge to the areas of accessible design, evidence-based design, and sustainable design.
 We are familiar and comfortable with the many requirements of regulatory and funding agencies including IHDA, IFA, WHEDA, IDPH, IHCDA, IDHFS and HUD.

 William Worn, AIA, LEED AP, EDAC — email@example.com

 Todd Wiltse, AIA, LEED AP — firstname.lastname@example.org